adamscarlat/PyCorn/README.md

 The neural network is trained using **scikit-learn neural network**.
 You can find the training process in [App/driver/scikitNN.py](https://github.com/adamscarlat/PyCorn/blob/master/App/driver/scikitNN.py).

 ###Finding the best model
-Different combination of the amount of postive/negative data are tested to find the
+Different combination of the amount of postive/negative data are tested to find the best neural-network model.
+The model is serialized and stored as a separate file [App/src/pipelineLessP.pkl](https://github.com/adamscarlat/PyCorn/blob/master/App/src/pipelineLessP.pkl) which can be replaced in the future once a better model is found.

 #Run Pipeline
 You can find the main script “ ” in  , use “python” to run it.